TEEN COUNSELING SACRAMENTO

 Mindfulness skills to help them get more connected and deal with stress more effectively.

 Emotion regulation tools to help them handle difficult emotions, which can get in the way of good decision-making.

 Communication skills to help them express their needs and to be able to set healthy boundaries when they need to.

-Professional Teen Counseling in Sacramento and Fair Oaks, CA
+Professional Teen Counseling in Sacramento, Fair Oaks and online.

 Our therapists have several years of experience working with teens and families—of all different kinds—to help them get reconnected.